 Publisher: Tor Books

-Have you read In the Shadow of Lightning? what did you think?
+Have you read Book of Night?
+What did you think?